jitacm/-30DaysDevChallenge-/30_days_of_Arduino/Motion Detector/readme.md

 Include a circuit diagram image here if you create one.

 ## Instructions
-1. **Setup**: Connect the components as shown in the circuit diagram.
+1. **Setup**: Mount photoresistors on the front of the robot chassis, connect them to Arduino analog input pins.
+2. **Motor Control**: Connect motors to motor driver outputs and Arduino digital pins for motor control.
-2. **Upload Code**: Upload the provided Arduino code (`motion_detector.ino`) to your Arduino board.
+3. **Upload Code**: Upload the provided Arduino code (`light_follower_robot.ino`) to your Arduino board.
-3. **Run**: Once uploaded, observe the LED (or listen for the buzzer) to detect motion when someone moves in front of the PIR sensor.
+4. **Run**: Once uploaded, place the robot in an environment with varying light intensities.
+It should follow light sources detected by the photoresistors.

 ## Additional Notes
-- Adjust sensitivity and timing of the PIR sensor if necessary.
-- Modify the code to integrate more complex actions such as sending notifications or controlling other devices.
+- Calibrate the robot's response to light intensity by adjusting threshold values in the Arduino code.
+- Experiment with different light sources and environments to test the robot's performance.

-Enhance the project by adding features like data logging or remote monitoring using wireless modules.
+Expand the project by adding obstacle avoidance or remote control functionalities.

-Have fun experimenting with motion detection using Arduino!
+Have fun building your light-following robot with Arduino!